ReVHeaDRaZ/RaZMandelbrot/README.md

 # RaZMandelbrot
-A mandelbrot viewer using SFML with pan and zoom, different Coloring Methods, and Interior Detection
+A mandelbrot viewer using SFML with pan and zoom, different Coloring Methods(With Animation), Interior Detection and Normal Mapping with light Control

 # Controls